CypherPoet/swift-package-template/README.md

 ### Requirements

-- Xcode 13.0+ (Recommended)
+- Xcode 13.0+

 ### 📜 Creating & Building Documentation

 Documentation is built with [Xcode's DocC](https://developer.apple.com/documentation/docc).
-More details are forthcoming here -- but for now,  see [Apple's guidance on how to build, run, and create DocC content](https://developer.apple.com/documentation/docc/api-reference-syntax).
+See [Apple's guidance on how to build, run, and create DocC content](https://developer.apple.com/documentation/docc/api-reference-syntax).

+For now, the best way to view the docs is to open the project in Xcode and run the `Build Documentation` command.
+At some point in the future, I'm hoping to leverage the tooling the develops for generating/hosting DocC documentation.
+(Please feel free to let me know if you have any ideas or tooling recommendations around this 🙂).

 ## 🏷 License

-`MyLibraryPackageName` is available under the MIT license.
+`MyPackageName` is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.

 ## Steps For Using This Template

-- [ ] Rename instances of `MyLibrary` to the library's product name.
+- [ ] Rename instances of `MyLibraryName` to the library's product name.
-- [ ] Rename files and directories with names of `MyLibrary` to the library's product name.
+- [ ] Rename files and directories with names of `MyLibraryName` to the library's product name.
-- [ ] Rename instances of `MyLibraryPackageName` to the library's Swift package name.
+- [ ] Rename instances of `MyPackageName` to the library's Swift package name.
 - [ ] Update supported platforms as appropriate.
 - [ ] Delete this section.